lukmaan-b/solirius-code-challenge/README.md

 This is the main function.
 It takes a number value and outputs roman string.<br/>
 The function works by storing an array of units, tens, hundreds & thousands.<br/>
 It will then loop through the int and calculate the index for each unit.<br/>
+It uses modulo operator and division to slice the integer.

 ## Node
 ### Prerequisites